Uwharrie Mountains: Metamorphism, deformation, and burial

+Exhumation and modern topography

+The present-day Uwharrie Mountains are erosional remnants (monadnocks) of relatively resistant felsic metavolcanic units standing above the surrounding Piedmont.
+Since the Mesozoic, differential weathering, river channeling (Yadkin–Pee Dee River and Uwharrie drainages), along with isostatic rebound following the rifting of Pangea and the openning of the Atlantic Ocean, produced the eroded mountains we see today.
+One of the most popular places to visit, where people can see metarhyodactite rocks is Morrow Mountain State Park.

+History and wildlife

 The Uwharrie lie within the Southeastern mixed forests ecoregion.
 They give their name to the Uwharrie National Forest.
 Once entirely cleared for timber and farmland, the mountains were designated a U.S. National Forest in 1961 by President John F. Kennedy.
 The woodlands have since returned, providing a haven for a diversity of wildlife, recreational facilities, and numerous Native American archeological sites.

 In 1799, the discovery of gold at the nearby Reed Gold Mine in Cabarrus County led to America's first gold rush.

-The North Carolina Zoo, America's first state-supported zoo, is located in the Uwharries region.

-The Caraway Mountains, a segment of the Uwharries, are located in western Randolph County, west of Asheboro.